-The UNC CF Center has an extensive supply of well-characterized human airway epithelial culture preparations.
-Indeed, the Center has a stock of more than 200 individual subject-derived upper (nasal) and lower airway (tracheobronchial) culture stocks from normal subjects, CF subjects, and subjects with COPD.
-These cultures can be grown in a variety of systems, most typically our air-liquid interface system (see Figure 1).
+The Marsico Lung Institute has an extensive supply of well-characterized human airway epithelial culture preparations.
+Indeed, the Institute has a stock of more than 200 individual subject-derived upper (nasal) and lower airway (tracheobronchial) culture stocks from normal subjects, CF subjects, and subjects with COPD.
+These cultures can be grown in a variety of systems, most typically our air-liquid interface system (Fig. 1).

-More recently, the CF Center has extended its cell purification/preparation capacities to other cell types within the lung.
-Consequently, we now have available stocks of human alveolar type II cells (Figure 2) and human pulmonary endothelial cells (see Figure 3).
+Recently, the Institute has extended its cell purification/preparation capacities to other cell types within the lung.
+Consequently, we now have available stocks of human alveolar type II cells (Fig. 2) and human pulmonary endothelial cells (Fig. 3).
 Upon request, we also have the capability of isolating human AT1 cells for specific studies.